 - Blimp – The blimp is no cheap accessory although makes a massive difference.
 I first bought this when I started filming at Canvey Island Football Club and was amazed.
 The Blimp completely cuts out any wind noise.
 Even by pointing it at a fan, you will only hear the motor going.
 It can be bulky to carry around but will get the job done.

 - RodeLink FilmMaker Kit – This is our latest bit of kit and does the job well.
 The two reciever packs are quite bulky to heavy although the audio that it produces is really good and makes a big difference from recording the sound without a microphone.
 By using the wind-cut accessories the microphone does well to keep the wind noise out.

-- LED Light – An LED light can make a big difference.
-Whether you are filming in a dark environment such as tunnels or down a street on a cloudy day, a light can be used for any scenario.
-The light that we link to is one I use at work.
-It runs on batteries meaning that you can use it wherever and don’t have to worry about power supplies.
+- LED Light – An LED light can make a big difference, whether you are filming in a dark environment such as tunnels or down a street on a cloudy day, a light can be used for any scenario.
+The light that we link to isn’t the cheapest but is super bright, with the option of boosting it further!
+With a built in battery, this can be charged on the go or via a USB cable.
 You can also change the colour temperature between 3,200k and 5,600k without the use of filters.

 - 3 Point Lighting – These are the set of studio lights that we use when we’re doing special features indoors, including using a greenscreen.
 All of the red head lights require a power supply and come with dimmers – something that is a big bonus.
 The lights can get quite hot which is typical of studio lights, although generally these are a good buy.